abdulrehman990/abdulrehman990/README.md

 - 👋 Hi, I’m @abdulrehman990
-- 👀 I’m interested in web anb mobile app development
+- 👀 I’m interested in development
 - 🌱 I’m currently learning web and mobile app development
 - 💞️ I’m looking to collaborate with other developers in making effective websites and mobile app
 - 📫 How to reach me mabdulf54@gmail.com